A sound investment. Save ~$9k on tuition and get more training hours compared to a typical university major.

-800 hours of curricular training and an additional 120 hours of supplementary workshops—all focused on sound and music production—far exceed the 675 hours of specialized training offered in a typical university major.
+Every hour is focused on sound and music production, and the total hour count far exceeds the 675 hours of specialized training offered in a typical university major.

 Ready to launch your professional career in under a year?